Armatorix/Studies/JFTT/SimpleCompiler/README.md

-# Compiler of simple imperative language which gramar is present in src/gramatyka.txt
+# Compiler of simple imperative language
+gramar is present in src/gramatyka.txt

 1. [Using](#using)
  * [Installation](#installation)